adamthehutt/laravel-lean-forms/README.md

      * label($value) &mdash; Set the label text (defaults to a user-friendly version of the name)
      * class($value) &mdash; To override the template default for the element
-     * labelClass() &mash; To override the template default for the label
+     * labelClass() &mdash; To override the template default for the label
      * options($map) &mdash; Key-value array or collection of options for select, radio, etc.
      * value($value) &mdash; Set the value of the field (override the model property)